Mark W. Hamrick, Ph.D.

-Regents' Professor and Chair of Cellular Biology and Anatomy
+Regents' Professor and Interim Chair of Cellular Biology and Anatomy

 The department of Cellular Biology and Anatomy is located on the Health Sciences campus of Augusta University within the Carl Sanders Research and Education building.
 It is home to a vibrant academic enterprise and that is advancing significantly in its key missions of Research and Education.

 Research: We have a diverse research portfolio that spans a broad range of interests: autophagy and apoptosis, bone and muscle metabolism, cell polarity, developmental biology, diseases related to aging, educational research, exosome studies, renal disease, stem cell research, and vision research.
 Many investigators are members of research centers and institutes on campus that enhance, especially, disease-related, clinically-relevant translational research.
 Our team is actively seeking and securing extramural funding for exciting research initiatives, presenting their findings nationally and internationally and collaborating on-campus and beyond.
 Our department oversees an outstanding histology/electron microscopy core facility with exceptionally well-trained personnel.
 We also manage a very well-equipped core facility for imaging that features new confocal microscopes and two-photon imaging capabilities, as well as super resolution microscopy plus the expertise to assist our colleagues across campus in using cutting-edge technology.